package-url/packageurl-python/README.rst

 # packageurl-python

-A parser and builder for purl aka.
-Package URLs for Python 2 and 3.
+Python library to parse and build "purl" aka.
+Package URLs.
 See https://github.com/package-url/purl-spec for details.

 Join the discussion at https://gitter.im/package-url/Lobby or enter a ticket for support.